BETA Your feedback will help us improve the UK Plant Health Information Portal

 We welcome views and comments on the PRAs.
 In submitting any comments you may wish to focus on the summary, key uncertainties and conclusion sections of the risk assessment and to consider the following:

-Any comments should be sent by the date specified, in writing or by email to:
+Any comments should be sent by the date specified, in writing to:

 Comments received will not be attributed to individuals without permission in any published summary, but may have to be released if a request is received under the Environmental Information Regulations.